 One last thing we want to point out is that Walt Disney World Property Hotels offer lots of benefits compared to most off-property hotels.
 This includes:

-- Bus transportation to the theme parks and back.
+- Bus transportation to the Disney Parks and back.

 - World-Class Disney service (which we find priceless).